 Practice Mindfulness

-Self care is well named, as it is the practice of taking care of yourself.
 If you are running yourself ragged, you may find it more difficult to cope with stressful memories and the negative emotions they evoke.
-By choosing to engage in self care on a daily basis, you can help make sure that you are in a good place mentally to cope with your unwanted memories.
+By choosing to engage in self-care on a daily basis, you can help ensure that you are in a good mental state to cope with your unwanted memories.

-Take a moment right now to think of what are those things you do just for yourself.
+Take a moment right now to think of what things you do just for yourself.
 These can be hobbies, long baths, making sure you have your favorite veggies and fruits stocked in the fridge, or anything else that helps you to take care of you.
-If you are new to the idea of self care, a list of ways to practice emotional self care is a good way to get started.

 Do Your Emotions Feel Extreme?

 You may not be able to tackle forgetting or reprocessing the memories you want to forget on your own.
-Especially distressing memories, like those from traumatic experiences, often take the help of a professional mental health provider to resolve.
-You may want to consider seeking therapeutic help if you have symptoms related to depression, suicidal ideation, or intrusive thoughts, or if the distress from your unwanted memories is negatively impacting your life in ways that you don’t feel in control of.
+Especially distressing memories, like those from traumatic experiences, often require the help of a professional mental health provider to resolve.

-- Eye Movement Desensitization and Reprocessing: EMDR was developed specifically around working with memories.
+- Eye movement desensitization and reprocessing (EMDR): EMDR was developed specifically around working with memories.
 If you engage in EMDR, your therapist will use an eight-step protocol and bilateral stimulation to help you effectively reprocess your traumatic or distressing memories and to improve your overall emotional regulation.

 In My Experience